 For some early Lebanese immigrants, religion was a source of comfort.
-Its rituals, language and congregations provided a sense of home in an alien environment, and stability amidst the face-paced changes they experienced in their new lives.
-For others, it was an oppressive reminder of a past they left behind, and a source of discord and dissonance amongst coreligionists, as well as between members of one faith and another.
+Its rituals, language and congregations provided a sense of home in an alien environment, and stability amid the fast-paced changes they experienced in their new lives.
+For others, it was an oppressive reminder of a past they left behind, and a source of discord and dissonance among coreligionists, as well as between members of one faith and another.

 Historians have suggested that more than eighty percent of early “Syrian” immigrants to the United States were Christian while the rest were Muslim and Jewish.(1) However, sources for these estimates are unclear as few contemporary documents recorded immigrants’ religion.
 Christians were divided among Maronite Catholic, Melkite Catholic, Syrian Orthodox, and a small number of Syrian Protestants.
 Muslims were represented by Sunni, Shi’a, Druze, and a few Alawite.
 Syrian Jewish immigrants had affiliated with Eastern European Jewish refugees migrating to Syria and Palestine in the late nineteenth century and often settled among other Jewish enclaves in the United States, although they established their own ethnic Syrian Jewish Synagogue in Brooklyn.